 Healthy eating can lead to major improvements in health and well-being.

-However, for some people, the focus on healthy eating can become obsessive and morph into an eating disorder known as orthorexia.
+However, for some people, the focus on healthy eating can become an eating disorder known as orthorexia.

 Orthorexia, or orthorexia nervosa, is an eating disorder that involves an unhealthy obsession with healthy eating.